nikbelikov/tsp-solver/README.md

 [https://codesandbox.io/s/keen-boyd-wvg4c](https://codesandbox.io/s/keen-boyd-wvg4c)

 Also, a local demo page is available at the `/demo/` folder.
 To run it, just do `npm run demo`.

-> You need to install https://parceljs.org first.
+In this case you need to install [https://parceljs.org](https://parceljs.org) first.

 ## How to use